Ballybofey: Events

 Ballybofey previously played host to an annual Twin Towns Festival.
 The last of these took place in August 2007.

 The Balor Arts Centre is a 300-seat arts and theatre complex, and Butt Drama Circle is a local amateur drama group.

 Sport

 Ballybofey is home to Finn Park where League of Ireland side Finn Harps play their home games.
 Seán MacCumhaill Park is also located in Ballybofey, where the Donegal senior football team have their county office and play most of their home games.

 Transport

 Ballybofey railway station opened on 3 June 1895, but closed on 15 December 1947.

+Bus Éireann routes 64 (Derry/Galway) and 480 (Ballybofey/Derry) pass through the town.

+TFI Local Link route 264 (Ballyshannon/Letterkenny), 288 (Ballybofey/Derry) and 290 (Ballybofey/Letterkenny) all service the town.

+The town is on the N15 road.
+The N15 has a junction with the N13 road in Stranorlar.